joedefen/crostini-kde-setup/README.md

 * **Kate** - an text editor with programming support for many languages.
 * **Okular** - a document viewier that handles PDFs, E-books, and many more document formats.

+And the custom maintenance tool, **MaintGUI**, which has two buttons:
+* **Update Linux** - updates your Linux and its software which you should run periodically
+* **Refresh Icons** - repairs icons for linux app when messed up.

-*Note: this script has been tested on Chromebook v88.*
+*Note: this script has been tested on Chromebook v88 and v89.*

 ### Instructions ###